 Trevor Bauer says no MLB team will sign him despite throwing a no-hitter and offering to play for free

-- ▪Trevor Bauer threw a seven-inning no-hitter for the Atlantic League's Long Island Ducks on April 26, 2026.
+- ▪Trevor Bauer pitched a seven-inning no-hitter for the Atlantic League's Long Island Ducks on April 26, 2026.

-- ▪He has not pitched in MLB since 2021 and was released by the Dodgers in 2023 following a 194-game suspension under MLB's domestic violence policy.
+- ▪Bauer has not played in MLB since 2021 after serving a 194-game suspension under the league's domestic violence and sexual assault policy.

 Opening excerpt (first ~120 words) tap to expand